Georgia–United States relations: Georgian-American cooperation on development

+History

 The Iraq War

 In a sign of Georgia's increased shift away from Russia and towards the West in the early 2000s, the country committed significant number of troops to U.S.-led coalition in Iraq, after wrapping up a smaller operation in the American-led peacekeeping mission in the war-torn Balkans.
 Georgia's contingent in Iraq originally consisted of 300 special forces troops under U.S. command in Baqouba, who guarded two bridges and three American Forward Operating Bases.
 550 more troops were deployed in June 2005, which were placed under U.S. command on a dangerous 'Middle Ring Security' mission in the Green Zone.

 In 2007, Georgia brought the total number of its troops in Iraq to 2000, becoming the third largest troop contributor after the U.S. and the United Kingdom.
 The troops, all of whom had been trained by American instructors, were based east of Baghdad, close to the border with Iran.

 During the outbreak of war between Georgia and Russia on August 8, 2008, Georgia was forced to pull its entire 2,000-strong contingent from Iraq to provide assistance back home.
 At the time of the withdrawal, five Georgian soldiers had died in Iraq and 19 were wounded.

 War in Afghanistan

-Georgia currently maintains 1600 soldiers in the U.S.-led mission in Afghanistan, making it the largest per-capita contributor in the mission and the largest non-NATO contributor to the war effort, after overtaking Australia in 2012.
-The country has lost 30 soldiers in Afghanistan and more than 170 were wounded since 2010.
-The most recent deaths occurred on May 13, 2013, when 3 Georgian soldiers: Cpl Alexander Kvitsinadze, Lower Sergeant Zviad Davitadze and Cpl Vladimer Shanava were killed after a terrorist incursion and an accompanying suicide attack on the 42nd Battalion military base.
+Georgia maintained up to 1600 soldiers in the U.S.-led mission in Afghanistan, making it the largest per-capita contributor in the mission and the largest non-NATO contributor to the war effort, after overtaking Australia in 2012.
+The country lost 32 soldiers in Afghanistan and more than 270 were wounded.
+The most recent death occurred in August 2017.

-Following the defeat of Georgia's ruling UNM Coalition in the Georgian parliamentary elections of 2012, the new governing coalition has promised the United States to remain in Afghanistan and maintain presence there even after most of the coalition withdraws in 2014.
-Georgia has already started training Afghan security personnel on site and in Georgia.
-The country also plans to deploy to the area its helicopter instructors, who possess decades of experience with Soviet helicopters, similar to the kind Afghanistan will be using in the years to come.
+Following the defeat of Georgia's ruling UNM Coalition in the Georgian parliamentary elections of 2012, the new governing coalition promised the United States to remain in Afghanistan.
+Georgia ultimately maintained a presence in Afghanistan until the end of the conflict, with the last deployed unit returning to Georgia on June 28th 2021.